Startup Chippewa Valley Week announces 2021 program

 Startup Chippewa Valley Week is sponsored by Royal Credit Union.

-It will feature over 15, free, in-person events focused on connecting, educating, and celebrating entrepreneurs of all types throughout the region.
-More than a dozen community partner organizations are leading the workshops, panels, networking events, and discussions that will provide training, skills, and development opportunities for participants.
-Startup Chippewa Valley Week is part of the larger, Startup Week Wisconsin.
+It will feature over 15 free, in-person events focused on connecting, educating and celebrating entrepreneurs of all types throughout the region.
+More than a dozen community partner organizations are leading the workshops, panels, networking events and discussions that will provide training, skills and development opportunities for participants.

 People are also reading…